Alternanthera nahui: Description

 It is a perennial herb that has a slender tap root.
 Its stems are 1.5–3.0 mm in diameter and tend to lie down.
 It can be distinguished from Alternanthera sessilis by its narrower leaves, its keeled tepals, its shorter staminodes and style.

 Taxonomy

 It was first described in 2009 by Peter Heenan, Peter de Lange and J. Keeling.

 Synonymy

 There are no synonyms according to Plants of the World Online.
-However, according to NZPCN it has, from time to time, been incorrectly referred as Alternanthera sessilis (L.) Roem. & Schult.
+However, according to NZPCN it has, from time to time, been incorrectly referred as Alternanthera sessilis (L.) Roem. & Schult, prior to the species description in 2009.

 Habitat

 It is a coastal and lowland species found in both seasonally and permanently wet habitats.

 Conservation status

 In the 2018 conservation assessment of de Lange and others under the New Zealand Threat Classification System it was classed as "Not Threatened", having a "large, stable population".